jamesfredio/aiprompts/get_sql/barnsley/barnsley_search_get_sql.md

 * Avoid returning one row per individual record if the user's question can be answered with a summary.
 * When a chart is likely to be produced, return only the data required for that chart rather than unnecessary detail.

+* When the user asks to categorise free-text search requests, do not group directly by search_request.
+* If explicit categories or a category mapping are provided, classify rows into those categories using CASE and return one aggregated row per category.
+* If categories are not provided, only return INVALID_QUERY when no separate categorisation capability is available.

 Detail query rules:

 * The detail_query must return the underlying records used to calculate the summary_query.